Senior Lecturer in Education, Children and Young People

 This course enables academic study alongside full-time teaching.
 It consists of formal taught sessions with tutors held at weekends or during the mid-term breaks.
 We also deliver teaching through online sources, which you can access anywhere, at your convenience through our Virtual Learning Environment, NILE.
 You will also have access to the library and a tutor, who will be available to help in person or online, and we hold regular webinars to support your studies.

 This course is designed to support your professional development, embedding academic studies in the context of your work.
 You will enhance your QTS by studying modules at Masters’ level to gain the PGCE qualification.
 It will give you a deeper understanding of teaching and learning to enhance your practice and help you on your way to a Masters’ degree and beyond if you wish to progress this further.

 Module information can be found on the Award Map.

 Applicants are required to have a minimum of 2:2 classification from their First Degree from a UK university of equivalent.

-You must have QTS status through the Graduate Teacher Programme or School Direct route and an assessed professional portfolio.
-This portfolio must include:
+You must have QTS status through the Graduate Teacher Programme, School Direct route or similar and have some teaching experience.